-Examination of basic knowledge of general music theory (written and oral) including an aural test.
+Examination in basic knowledge of general music theory (written and oral), including an aural test.

 Requirements in the written part of the examination (approx. 60 minutes):

-- Finding a melody to a given text
+• Composing a short melody to a given text

-- Forming all triads and seventh chords including inversions (especially subdominant-quintessential and dominant-seventh chord)
+• Forming all triads and seventh chords including inversions (especially dominant-seventh chords in root position and 3rd inversion)

-- Recognising and writing down simple figured basses as well as harmony functions and harmony steps in a musical context.
+• Recognising and notating simple figured basses as well as harmony functions and harmony steps in a musical context

 Requirements in the oral part of the examination (5-10 minutes):

-- Listening to harmonic steps and dissonant secondary notes
+• Listening to harmonic steps and dissonant neighbour notes

 You can find an example of the exam as well as further help for preparation HERE.

 Audition lasting approx. 10 minutes.
-The programme has to consist of two pieces of different styles in the degree of difficulty from:
+The programme must consist of two pieces in different styles.
+The following examples illustrate the level of difficulty expected: